ThanhL/Arduino-Orientation-Estimation-Explicit-Complimentary-Filter/README.md

 **Explicit Complementary Filter implementation for Teensy/Arduino**

-This repository covers an attitude estimation system with the use of quaternions and Unscented Kalman Filters.
+This repository covers an attitude estimation system with the use of quaternions and Explicit Complementary Filter.
 This project using the LIS3MDL+LSM6DS33 sensor module that provides accelerometer, gyroscope and magnetometer data.
-The code can be uploaded to a Teensy/Arduino which does the Unscented Kalman Filter calculations onboard the microcontroller and prints the quaternion results to Serial.
+The code can be uploaded to a Teensy/Arduino which does the Explicit Complementary Filter calculations onboard the microcontroller and prints the quaternion results to Serial.
+This is an implementation of Peter Corke's Explicit Complimentary Filter for Orientation Estimation algorithm (in Robotics Vision and Control, p87-p89).

 To visualize the quaternion, a Processing sketch was developed (OrientationVisualization.pde located in the Processing folder).
 The sketch reads the quaternion data from USB serial outputted by the Teensy/Arduino and then applies the rotation onto an object for visualization as shown: